pip-services/pip-services-docs/content/en/python/data/_index.md

 ---
 type: docs
 title: "Data module"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-data-python"
 no_list: true
 description: >
     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.
 It contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.
+---

+Important points

 The persistence components come in two kinds.
 The first kind is a basic persistence that can work with any object types and provides only a minimal set of operations.
 The second kind is the so called "identifieable" persistence that works with "identifable" data objects, i.e. objects that have unique ID field.
 The identifiable persistence provides a full set or CRUD operations that covers most common cases.
----

 ### Packages

 The module contains the following packages: